what’s the secret?

-I stopped taking traditional when I realized nothing about our lives should ever “have” to be traditional.
+I stopped taking my usual boatload of traditional photos when I realized nothing about our lives should ever “have” to be traditional.

 First things first, when you arrive to your engagement session or wedding portraits, we’re going to take ONE traditional pose and that is:

 This little bad boy is the one you’d find in Sunday morning papers, Mom + Dad’s fridge, and so on.
 After that, it’s wild wind blow hair, giggly make out sessions, and butt grabs from there.

 Can you shoot the same way you love?